ylchen0622/A-Chemoinformatic-Analysis-on-Natural-Glycosides/README.md

 ### >>>Codes:
 <h4> 1 Data Preprocessing </h4>

-Extraction and standardization of natural products in DNP database.
+- Extraction and standardization of natural products in DNP database.

 <h4> 2 Biological Source and Structural Type </h4>

-Distribution of natural products from different biological sources or structure types.
+- Distribution of natural products from different biological sources or structure types.

 <h4> 3 Removing sugar </h4>
 The deglycosylation results of two different deglycosylated methods (removing only terminal sugars and removing all sugars) of SRU.<br>

 ```
-The parameters were set as follows: <br>
+The parameters were set as follows:
 ```